 Japan is one of the few standalone examples of the highest level of sword craftsmanship mainly because blades are an integral part of its culture.
 Apart from that fact, the crafting of swords is an extremely detailed process that plays an integral part in giving Japanese blades the exceptional quality that sets them a notch above the rest.
 Anyone who has studied Japanese history partially will know exactly what I am talking about.

 To illustrate further, Japan is one such place which has many different knife shapes to offer.
 They are Deba, Usuba and Yanagiba and each of them has been designed for a very specific cutting application.

 Knives in the modern era

-Unlike the scenario of the past, you will find that knives are made from a wide range of different materials such as iron, steel, bronze, titanium and copper.
+Unlike the scenario of the past, you will find that knives are made from a wide range of different materials such as iron, steel, bronze, titanium, and copper.
 Of late, even ceramics have been used.
 The most common aspect is that all of them have either a fixed-blade or folding construction.
+A notable mention in the realm of modern knives is the bushcraft knife, which embodies versatility and craftsmanship, designed for a range of outdoor tasks while connecting enthusiasts to ancient traditions and a vibrant community.
+For many, it represents a blend of functional excellence and an appreciation for the outdoors, making it a crucial tool and symbol of self-reliance.
 Apart from the evolution of styles and blade patterns in knives over the years, the interesting point to note is that many people are buying them for aesthetic purposes, making their functionality a secondary priority.